google/concourse-resources/gerrit/README.md

   `status:open project:my-project`.
 See Gerrit documentation on
   [Searching Changes](https://gerrit-documentation.storage.googleapis.com/Documentation/2.14.2/user-search.html).

-* `cookies`: A string containing cookies in "Netscape cookie file format" (as supported by libcurl) to be used when connecting to Gerrit.
+* `cookies`: (optional) A string containing cookies in "Netscape cookie file format" (as supported by libcurl) to be used when connecting to Gerrit.
   Usually used for authentication.

+* `username`: (optional) A username for HTTP Basic authentication to Gerrit.

+* `password`: (optional) A password for HTTP Basic authentication to Gerrit.

 ## Behavior